 While section 25 of the Matrimonial Causes Act 1973 (MCA 1973) refers to contributions in broader terms, including ‘any contribution by looking after the home or caring for the family, inevitably in ultra-high-net-worth cases much of the focus will be on financial contributions made, usually, by one of the parties in particular.

-Like the Amazon owner, Jeff Bezo’s divorce in 2019, one solution can be to leave the business with the owner and offset the value against other assets, divide shares in the business, or create a dividend from cash held by the company for the other party.
+One solution can be to leave the business with the owner and offset the value against other assets, divide shares in the business, or create a dividend from cash held by the company for the other party.

 As each company and divorce circumstance is unique, these will be weighed against the broad picture of marital wealth in reaching a fair conclusion.